EUGINELETHAL/Docker-Nginx-Heroku/README.md

 Verify [http://localhost:8007/](http://localhost:8007/) works as expected:

-This project uses the trigram similarity search approach Searching with trigram similarity
+This project uses the trigram similarity search approach consecutive characters.
-Another search approach is trigram similarity.
-A trigram is a group of three consecutive characters.
 You can measure the similarity of two strings by counting the number of trigrams that they share.
 This approach turns out to be very effective for measuring the similarity of words in many languages.